Readme · Guides · Reference · Contributing

 |---|---|---|

-| Docs-only or markdown-only | pnpm format:check |
+| Docs-only or Markdown-only | pnpm format:check |

-Also run pnpm docs:generate if public API docs or linked markdown changed |
+Also run pnpm docs:generate if public API docs or linked Markdown changed |

 Package or lib/ TypeScript change |

-Targeted lint, typecheck, test:unit, and build |
+Root pnpm lint, targeted typecheck, test:unit, and build |

 Prefer pnpm --filter <workspace> ... when the change is narrow |